awsteiner/o2scl/doc/o2scl/sphinx/hdf.rst

 HDF5 files which are written by O₂scl can be viewed and manipulated on the command line using the ``acol`` utility.
-See :ref:`The acol Command-line Utility` for more information.
+See :ref:`The acol Command Line Utility` for more information.

 Objects are stored by referring to their dataset name.
 I/O for basic objects is provided directly in the :ref:`hdf_file <hdf_file>` class.